discos/DISCOSClient/docs/index.rst

 INAF telescopes such as the Sardinia Radio Telescope (SRT), the Medicina Radio Telescope, and the Noto Radio Telescope.

-The library provides both synchronous and asynchronous interfaces for accessing the internal state of telescope components such as the `antenna`, `mount`, etc.
+The library provides an interface for accessing the internal state of telescope components such as the `antenna`, `mount`, etc.
 It is designed to be minimal, thread-safe, and self-describing via JSON schemas.

 DISCOSClient is built on top of `ZeroMQ <https://zeromq.org/>`_, a